Frequently Asked Questions about Volunteering

 Question: Do I need to have certain qualifications if I want to be a volunteer?

-Answer: We ask that volunteers are able to speak fluent English and comply with NCMC policies and other necessary requirements—such as a background screen, TB test, and orientation.
+Answer: We ask that volunteers be able to speak fluent English and comply with NCMC policies and other necessary requirements—such as a background screen, TB test, and orientation.
 Please see our Getting Started page for more information.

 NCMC volunteers should also possess the following skills: